Pull to refresh

 Declaring market stability after approving multiple rate decreases in early 2026

 Louisiana drivers pay $3,481 annually for auto insurance—the highest in America.
-On January 1, 2026, the state flipped the rules on who can sue after a car crash.
-Plaintiffs found even 51% at fault now get nothing, and medical bills can only be recovered at amounts actually paid, not the inflated prices hospitals charge.
-It's the biggest tort reform package in state history, and early signs suggest insurers are responding: over 20 carriers filed rate decreases by mid-January 2026, with Progressive alone cutting rates for nearly 500,000 drivers.
+On January 1, 2026, the state flipped car-crash lawsuit rules: plaintiffs 51% or more at fault get nothing, and medical bills can only be recovered at amounts actually paid, not inflated hospital prices.
+It's the biggest tort reform package in state history, and insurers began responding by mid-January 2026: over 20 carriers filed rate decreases, with Progressive alone cutting rates for nearly 500,000 drivers.